JLR owner Tata Motors posts quarterly loss

-BENGALURU, Jan 31(Reuters) - Jaguar Land Rover (JLR) owner Tata Motors TAMO.NS reported a loss for the third quarter on Monday, as semiconductor shortages crimped the Indian automaker's ability to take advantage of the pandemic-driven demand for personal vehicles.
+BENGALURU, Jan 31(Reuters) - Jaguar Land Rover (JLR) owner Tata Motors TAMO.NS reported a loss for the third quarter on Monday, hurt by semiconductor shortages and high commodity prices.

+Automakers worldwide have been roiled by the chip shortage, along with supply chain disruptions, COVID-19 restrictions and rising raw material prices after a short-lived recovery towards the end of 2020.

+Retail sales at JLR, which accounts for most of Tata Motors' revenue, fell 37.6% in the December quarter from a year earlier, and production volumes jumped 41% sequentially, the company said.

 However, the recovery was short-lived as acute semiconductor shortages and supply chain disruptions delayed production, and Tata Motors slipped back to losses.